Louis Belleau, M.A. — Founding Researcher, Psygaia

 You might recognize yourself

-What these people share: sincerity — and a sense, however inchoate, that the difficulty they are in is not merely a problem to be solved, but a passage to be navigated.
+What these people share: sincerity, and a sense, however inchoate, that the difficulty they are in is not merely a problem to be solved but a passage to be navigated.

-The person navigating a dark night of the soul
+The person navigating a dark night

-Someone living with ADHD, depression, or addiction
+Someone living with depression, anxiety, or addiction

 If you are unable to find the truth right where you are, where else do you expect to find it?